 Especially in this period, it’s hard to imagine a more important priority than healthcare — and fittingly, healthcare is one of the top industries artificial intelligence is impacting.

 There are multiple ways in which AI is impacting healthcare, from connecting doctors and hospitals to patients to helping with diagnosis.

 For instance, AI chat via desktop and mobile apps gives patients quick access to doctors and clinicians when an illness or injury arises, and can also offer some preliminary guidance.
 In many instances, a virtual doctor visit can be done from the comfort of a patient’s home.
 Virtual doctor apps can provide answers to medical questions and assess medical symptoms.
 All this is available to patients via AI chatbots 24/7.
 This is even more important than ever with COVID-19 pandemic guidelines in place.

 AI is increasingly being used for various types of diagnosis.
-From childhood diseases to skin cancer, the algorithms are starting to prove their worth in the hospital environment.
+From childhood diseases to skin cancer, algorithms are starting to prove their worth in the hospital environment.
 Providence St. Joseph Health in Seattle, Washington is even utilizing AI to identify COVID risk for patients, all done virtually.
-This type of AI disruption is a much needed innovation in times of health uncertainty.
+This type of AI disruption is a much-needed innovation in times of health uncertainty.

 2. The Automotive industry

 The promise of self-driving cars has AI at its very core, but even today, Artificial intelligence is also disrupting the automotive industry.
 Google, Tesla, and other major tech/auto companies are adding AI to the mix with striking results.

 Utilizing AI-supported software, automobile companies are helping vehicles on the road understand and navigate their roadway environments.
 For instance, braking when dangers arise on the road, as well as parallel parking.

 3. Marketing & Advertising